AviatrixSystems/Docs/Support/support_center_openvpn_gateway.rst

 How can I send the VPN config files to my users?
 ------------------------------------------------------

 By default, when you add the email address to a user, they will receive the VPN config file (.ovpn) via email.
 If you do not want to share these files via email, please do not enter the email address for the vpn users.
 You can then download these files one at a time from the Controller UI per user.
-You can use our `REST API <https://s3-us-west-2.amazonaws.com/avx-apidoc/API.htm#_get_vpn_ssl_ca_configuration>`_ - and then share it via your preferred mechanism with your VPN user.
-The REST API allows you to scale up if you deploy it via automation.
+You can use our `API <https://s3-us-west-2.amazonaws.com/avx-apidoc/API.htm#_get_vpn_ssl_ca_configuration>`_ - and then share it via your preferred mechanism with your VPN user.
+The API allows you to scale up if you deploy it via automation.

 How can I customize the email that is sent out when a new VPN user is added?